tahahaque-dev/README/README.md

 ## About Me
 Assalamualaikum or (اَلسَّلَامُ عَلَيْكُمْ),

 My name is Taha Haque and I am currently an incoming Freshman to the University of Washington's School of Engineering!
 Being based in a environment of much innovation and forward thinking, I am hoping to improve my understanding in programming.
 In addition to becoming profecient in programming!
-Feel free to connect with me on my (Linked)In which I have linked below!
+Feel free to connect with me on my (Linked)In which I will link soon!

 ## Skillset: